sass/sass/accepted/calc-functions.md

 equivalent of `-10%` since percentages are resolved before calculations.
 To handle this, we'll deprecate the global `abs()` function with a percentage and recommend users explicitly write `math.abs()` or `abs(#{})` instead.

+In addition, any existing user-defined Sass functions whose names overlap with the new CSS functions will now be parsed as CSS functions.
+As such, these Sass function names will be deprecated and eventually prohibited.
+To mitigate the pain of this transition, until the next breaking release Sass will allow these names to fall back to Sass function calls if they can't be parsed as CSS calculations.

 ### Design Decisions